| The

 *

-The 48th street A&R studio space is now the offices
+legendary 48th street A&R Studio space is now the offices

 * More trivia: There was a rumor that Steve Gadd wanted to

-record the basic track for Paul Simon's "Late In The Evening" on a phone book, but Paul
+record the basic track for Paul Simon's 1979 hit single "Late In The Evening" drumming on a phone book, but Paul

 insisted that playing with 2 drumsticks in each hand was much funnier.
 This